TextBridgeGNN: Pre-training Graph Neural Network for Cross-Domain Recommendation via Text-Guided Transfer: Experiment

-As shown in Table~\ref{tab:pre-training_multi_domain}, pre-trained models improve key metrics such as AUC\textsubscript{mean} and Recall on both the \textbf{8D} and \textbf{3D} datasets.
-For example, AUC\textsubscript{mean} increases by 4.94\% on \textbf{8D} and 6.77\% on \textbf{3D}, highlighting the effectiveness of transfer learning for recommendation across different dataset sizes. \textbf{Impact of User Overlap and Data Sparsity:} Analysis reveals that user overlap and data sparsity are crucial factors influencing the effectiveness of transfer learning.
-While pre-trained models benefit from high user overlap—such as up to 95\% in domains like \textit{Tools and Home Improvement} and \textit{Cell Phones} in the \textbf{8D} dataset—these advantages become even more evident in sparse or low-overlap scenarios.
-Notably, in the \textbf{3D} dataset, the \textit{Books} domain shares only 29.48\% of users with the \textit{Electronics} and \textit{Clothing} domains, and there is no overlap in items between these domains.
-Even under such challenging conditions, our models achieve significant improvements by leveraging graph-based similarity augmentation and semantic fusion; for example, AUC\textsubscript{Clothing} improved by 10.26\%, outperforming other baselines.
-These results demonstrate that pre-trained models are especially effective in handling data scarcity and domain gaps, achieving robust gains even in difficult transfer settings. \textbf{Advantages of Our Method:} By integrating semantic fusion and graph-based augmentations, pre-trained models mitigate the negative transfer issues often observed in other baselines.
-These results suggest that pre-trained models, particularly those leveraging PLMs, are effective in domains with limited user overlap or sparse data, leading to improvements in recommendation performance.
+\textbf{Impact of User Overlap and Data Sparsity:} User overlap and data sparsity are crucial factors for transfer learning.
+While pre-trained models benefit from high user overlap (such as 95\% in domains like \textit{Tools} and \textit{Cell Phones} in the \textbf{8D} dataset), our approach proves robust even in sparse scenarios.
+In the \textbf{3D} dataset, the \textit{Books} domain shares only 29.48\% of users with \textit{Electronics} and \textit{Clothing}, with no item overlap.
+Even under such challenging conditions, our models achieve significant improvements by leveraging graph-based similarity augmentation and semantic fusion (e.g., AUC\textsubscript{Electronics} improved by 10.26\%).
+These results demonstrate that our models effectively handle data scarcity and domain gaps.